stablekernel/aqueduct/source/docs/db/json_columns.md

 ## The Document Data Type

-JSON document columns are added to a database table by declaring a `Document` property in a `ManagedObject<T>`'s persistent type.
+JSON document columns are added to a database table by declaring a `Document` property in a `ManagedObject<T>`'s table definition.
 In PostgreSQL, a `Document` column data type is `jsonb`.
 A document column can only contain JSON-encodable data.
 This data is typically a `Map` or `List` that contains only JSON-encodable data.
 The following `ManagedObject<T>` declaration will have a `contents` column of type `jsonb`.

 ```dart
 class Event extends ManagedObject<_Event> implements _Event {}